PRIYANKADEVYADAV15/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING-NASSCOM/README.md

 ### 4.Layout Design
 #### The first we already discussed that is implementation of the given function, the second step to derive the pmos and nmos network graphs.
 This is done by 'Art of Layout-Euler's path and stick diagram'.
 It will give the best layout and best performance.
 After we are done with the network graphs, we get the Euler's path. **Euler's path** is the path which is being traced only once.
-Based on Euler's path we draw a stick diagram out of it.
+Based on Euler's path we draw a stick diagram out of it.</br>
 ![image](https://github.com/user-attachments/assets/08e57318-9171-4fa6-8576-bd6e4a15261c)
 ![image](https://github.com/user-attachments/assets/241f0a49-1057-4d21-b087-204858ef441d)
 Next Step is to convert the stick diagram into a proper layout adhering to the DRC rules.
 We can implement it in magic.(as shown below)</br>